AngeloThys/form-validation/README.md

-# template
+# Form validation
-A standard webpack, eslint and prettier template.
+A form validated with the constraint validation API.